-Beyond the core sequence of PIA I and II, students can learn a wide range of skills in GPIA courses that address monitoring and evaluation, geographic information systems, research design, and media production.
-In allied programs in Management, Urban Policy and the School of Media Studies there are courses in fundraising and financial management, policy design and assessment, data visualization, community engagement and organization, leadership development and entrepreneurship, media production and management and much more.
-The range of offerings is such that working with their advisers students can tailor a pathway through the curriculum that both broadens their understanding of what practice can be and deepens their skills for pursuing their goals.
+Beyond the core sequence of PIA I and II, students can learn a wide range of skills in SGPIA courses that address monitoring and evaluation, geographic information systems, research design, and media production.
+In allied programs in management and urban policy and in the School of Media Studies, there are courses in fundraising and financial management, policy design and assessment, data visualization, community engagement and organization, leadership development and entrepreneurship, media production and management, and much more.
+The range of offerings is such that working with their advisors students can tailor a pathway through the curriculum that both broadens their understanding of what practice can be and deepens their skills for pursuing their goals.

-Students pursuing an MA or MS at GPIA are able to take full advantage of the incomparable range of organizations working on international issues in New York City.
+Students pursuing an MA or MS at SGPIA can take full advantage of the incomparable range of organizations working on international issues in New York City.
 The extraordinary range of international NGOs, intergovernmental institutions, globally important companies, and government agencies provides a unique set of opportunities for internships.
-Milano’s internship office will work with you to find opportunities but so too will faculty and other students.
-Internships are a powerful complement to the curriculum in GPIA: they provide opportunities to apply theory to organizational practices, can be the sources of Practicum or Thesis projects, and for many students lead to employment after receiving a degree.
+Milano’s internship office will work with you to find opportunities, but so too will faculty and other students.
+Internships are a powerful complement to the curriculum in SGPIA: they provide opportunities to apply theory to organizational practices, can be the sources of practicum or thesis projects, and for many students lead to employment after receiving a degree.

 Tuition and Fees